RDR Live! (RuPaul's Drag Race season 17): Episode

+Suzie Toot (pictured in 2025) wins the episode's main challenge.

 The contestants get into groups and begin collaborating.
 Crystal Envy, Lexi Love, and Suzie Toot have the Weekend Update-inspired Queen News Network (QNN) sketch.
 Hormona Lisa, Jewels Sparkles, and Sam Star have the Beaverologst sketch.
 Arrietty, Kori King, Lana Ja'Rae, and Onya Nurve have the Neanderthal sketch.
 Acacia Forgot and Lydia B Kollins have the Emergency Room sketch.
 The latter's character is inspired by Sophia Petrillo of The Golden Girls.